The MBB consulting journey is challenging and treacherous

 I taught these 'secrets' to consultants who worked on my teams.

-Together, we sharpened that playbook, structured it, and made it more cohesive.
+Together, we sharpened this playbook, structured it, and made it more practical.

 I was surprised to see how fast consultants can grow by learning this playbook with only a fraction of the stress and friction.